4 DAYS FROM $1,449

 St. Petersburg is also lovely for strolling — perhaps you’ll choose to spend the afternoon walking through any number of public parks, taking an independent hop-on, hop-off canal cruise, or visiting the Fabergé museum and marvel at the works of master jeweler Carl Fabergé, who created his famous artisanal eggs and more for the last two Russian tsars.

-Your included tour today features St. Petersburg’s canals, which are part of the historic group of monuments known collectively as a UNESCO World Heritage Site.
+Your included tour today features St. Petersburg’s rivers and canals, which are part of the historic group of monuments known collectively as a UNESCO World Heritage Site.
 And besides a storied history, what connects these banks?
 Beautiful bridges, of course.
 Adornments include statues, horses, griffins, and sphinxes, and the spans all come in a plethora of hues.
 See them and Yusupov Palace, legendary site of Rasputin’s slaying.
-This afternoon and evening will be at your leisure.
+This afternoon will be at your leisure.

 Return home or continue on to Helsinki, Finland